nandan-natesan/Geometric_Calculator/README.md

 ## Command to Run the Code

+1. Unzip all the 3 files, in the same file directory
-1. Open the terminal and navigate to the folder containing the project files.
+2. Open the terminal and navigate to the folder containing the project files.
-2. Run the application using:
+3. Run the application using, to get the CLI like interface:

    ```bash
    python3 main.py